Ollynov/Front-End-Developer-Interview-Questions-Answers/README.md

 As soon as you hit enter, whatever you had in the url bar is parsed- there is a protocol (http or https), and there is a domain.
 If there is not a valid domain (for example https://github.com) provided, then it will treat whatever you typed as web search term, and redirect the user to google search results.
 If a protocol is not provided, but the domain is legit (www.github.com or github.com), then the browser will check an HSTS list (HTTP Strict Transport Security), which is essentially a list of websites that have opted to only be communicated with via HTTPS.
 Otherwise the browser will assume HTTP.

 The next step is DNS lookup.
-A domain is actually in number and decimal format, such as 192.30.253.116 for example.
+A domain name is actually the more 'human friendly' way (www.github.com) to mask an ip address that is in decimal format, such as 192.30.253.113.
 First the browser checks the cache, and then checks a local "hosts" file whose location on the computer varies by computer and operating system.
 Only if the domain cannot be "resolved" in this way, will the browser make a request to a DNS server.
 This lookup should be very fast, as DNS servers essentially have one purpose, and are optimized for this quick retrieval (similar in structure to a hashing function).

+Once the IP address has been optained, the browser takes the IP and the Port number (the HTTP protocol defaults to port 80, and HTTPS to port 443), and requests a TCP socket stream.